Email:sales@chrome-moly-pipe.com

 What is a buttweld pipe fitting ?

-· butt weld pipe fittingis designed to be welded on site at its end(s) to connect pipe(s) together andallow change in direction or pipe diameter, or branching or ending.
+· A butt weld pipe fittingis designed to be welded on site at its end(s) to connect pipe(s) together andallow change in direction or pipe diameter, or branching or ending.

 · This fitting then becomes part of a systemfor transporting fluids (oil, gas, steam, chemicals, …) in a safe and efficientmanner, over short or long distances.